 Before I get to the actual optimization stuff, just a short disclaimer.
 Listing optimization truly is paramount to success on Amazon in 2021, but not even professional lifestyle images and videos from a 25k photoshoot won't save you if you poorly manage your inventory and get out of stock.
-So, don't focus on listing optimization INSTEAD of fundamental business needs like inventory management, focus on them SIMULTANEOUSLY.
-If you don't want to divide your focus or have too much work with the fundamentals, hire someone from outside to do the listing optimization for you - it's easily outsourceable.
+So don't focus on listing optimization INSTEAD of fundamental business needs such as inventory management, focus on them SIMULTANEOUSLY.
+If you don't want to divide your focus or have too much work with the fundamentals, hire someone from outside to do the listing optimization for you.
+It's easily outsourceable.

 Now, to influence these metrics and get the ball rolling, it's crucial to focus on the following (more or less in order of importance):

-When it comes to branding, all the elements described above should ideally follow the same pattern - this helps you with brand recognition (people will easily recognize your brand) and brand legitimacy.
-This won't help you to increase any of the metrics overnight but is insanely valuable in the long run.
+When it comes to branding, all the elements described above should ideally follow the same pattern.
+This helps you with brand recognition (people will easily recognize your brand) and brand legitimacy.
+This won't help you increase any of the metrics overnight but it is insanely valuable in the long run.

 The main image is arguably the most important element of a product listing on Amazon.
-Both CTR rate and CVR are highly dependable on the main image - if your main image sucks, the probability that someone is going to even click on your listing, let alone buy your product, is fairly low.
+Both CTR and CVR are highly dependable on the main image.
+If your main image sucks, the probability that someone is going to even click on your listing, let alone buy your product, is fairly low.